ericfoy/modoc/README.md

 ## Caveats

-- For vertical menus, be sure to set the Menu Style to 'Dropdown Menu' in order to make them look good.
+- For vertical menus, you may want to set the Menu Style to 'Dropdown Menu' in order to make them look good.
 More work on this is pending.
 - More testing is required to make sure that menus work in every layout implementation, etc.
 ### To-Do
 - Add a box and button corner radius selection, for more styling options.